aantron/ocaml.org/data/planet/ocamlpro/detecting-identity-functions-in-flambda.md

 <p>We now add recursive definitions to our language, through the use of a fixpoint operator.</p>
 <p>To prove that a recursive function is the identity, we have to use induction.
 The main difficulty is to prove that the function indeed terminates to ensure the validity of the induction.</p>
 <p>We can separate this into three different levels of safety.
 The first option is to not prove termination at all, and let the user state which function they know will return.
 We can then assume the function is the identity and replace its body on that hypothesis.
 This approach is enough for most practical cases, but its main problem lies in the fact that it allows to write unsafe code (as we've already seen).</p>
-<p>Our second option is to limit our induction hypothesis to recursive applications on &quot;smaller&quot; elements than the argument.
+<p>Our second option is to limit our induction hypothesis to recursive applications on "smaller" elements than the argument.
 An element is defined as smaller if it is a projection of the argument or a projection of a smaller element.
 This is not enough to prove that the function will terminate (the argument might be cyclic, for example) but is enough to ensure type safety.
 The reason is that any possibly returned value is constructed (as it cannot directly come from a recursive call) and have therefore a defined type.
 Typing would fail if the function was to return a value that cannot be identified to its argument.</p>
 <p>Finally, we may want to establish a perfect equivalence between the function and the identity function before simplifying it.
 In that case, we propose to create a special annotation for functions that are the identity when applied to a non-cyclical object.
 We can prove they have this property with the already described induction.
 The difficulty now lies into applying the simplification only to valid applications: if an object is immutable, wasn't recursively defined and is made of components that also have that property, we can declare that object inductive and simplify applications on it.
 The inductive state of variables can be propagated during our recursive pass of optimization.</p>
 <h3>Block reconstruction</h3>
 <p>The representation of blocks in Flambda provides interesting challenges in terms of equality detection, which is often crucial to prove an identity.
 It is very hard to detect an identical block reconstruction.</p>